29 Mar Loathe Google, Love Google

 It’s an ongoing debate in the online world, and treading the line between doing both can often be frustrating.
 After all, writing content that appeals to a computer algorithm is seemingly at odds with writing for a human reader.

 However, as Google becomes more intelligent and human-like in its capabilities, writing for both the search engine and the end-user may not be as mutually exclusive as it may appear.
-The truth is that writing people-first content that is effective for SEO can, and should be done – and here’s how.
+The truth is that writing for people and crafting SEO copywriting can, and should be done – and here’s how.

 Writing for search